PEXANE2/azure-docs.tr-tr/articles/data-factory/concepts-integration-runtime.md

 ### <a name="azure-ssis-ir-location"></a>Azure SSIS IR konumu
 Ayıklama, dönüştürme, yükleme (ETL) iş akışlarınızda yüksek performansa ulaşmak için doğru Azure-SSIS IR konumunu seçmek önemlidir.

-- Azure-SSIS IR konumu, veri fabrikanızın konumuyla aynı olmalıdır, ancak SSıSDB 'nin barındırılması gereken kendi Azure SQL veritabanı/yönetilen örnek sunucunuzun konumuyla aynı olmalıdır.
+- The location of your Azure-SSIS IR does not need be the same as the location of your data factory, but it should be the same as the location of your own Azure SQL Database/Managed Instance server where SSISDB is to be hosted.
 Bu şekilde Azure-SSIS Integration Runtime biriminiz farklı konumlar arasında aşırı trafik oluşturmadan kolayca SSISDB öğesine erişebilir.
-- SSıSDB barındırmak için var olan bir Azure SQL veritabanı/yönetilen örnek sunucunuz yoksa ancak şirket içi veri kaynaklarınız/hedefleri varsa, bağlantılı bir sanal ağın bulunduğu konumda yeni bir Azure SQL veritabanı/yönetilen örnek sunucusu oluşturmanız gerekir Şirket içi ağınız.
-Bu şekilde, yeni Azure SQL veritabanı/yönetilen örnek sunucusunu kullanarak Azure-SSIS IR oluşturabilir ve bu sanal ağı aynı konumda birleştirerek farklı konumlarda veri taşımalarını etkili bir şekilde en aza indirebilirsiniz.
+- If you do not have an existing Azure SQL Database/Managed Instance server to host SSISDB, but you have on-premises data sources/destinations, you should create a new Azure SQL Database/Managed Instance server in the same location of a virtual network connected to your on-premises network.
+This way, you can create your Azure-SSIS IR using the new Azure SQL Database/Managed Instance server and joining that virtual network, all in the same location, effectively minimizing data movements across different locations.
-- SSıSDB 'nin barındırıldığı mevcut Azure SQL veritabanı/yönetilen örnek sunucunuzun konumu, şirket içi ağınıza bağlı bir sanal ağın konumuyla aynı değilse, önce mevcut bir Azure SQL veritabanını kullanarak Azure-SSIS IR oluşturun/ Yönetilen örnek sunucusu ve aynı konumdaki başka bir sanal ağa katılma ve ardından sanal ağı farklı konumlar arasında sanal ağ bağlantısı ile yapılandırma.
+- If the location of your existing Azure SQL Database/Managed Instance server where SSISDB is hosted is not the same as the location of a virtual network connected to your on-premises network, first create your Azure-SSIS IR using an existing Azure SQL Database/Managed Instance server and joining another virtual network in the same location, and then configure a virtual network to virtual network connection between different locations.

 Aşağıdaki şemada Data Factory konum ayarları ve tümleştirme çalışma zamanları gösterilmektedir: